spacer

 ABOUT US

-John Brinkmann is the epitome of taking a hobby and turing it into a career.
+John Brinkmann was the epitome of taking a hobby and turning it into a career.
 But not just any career; a passion.

 Brinkmann learned to play guitar at the young age of 11 in Estherville, Iowa.
 Back then, he played a Hawaiian guitar.